 There's no good reason to spend another day in pain.

 Whether you are an athlete, spend a lot of time on your feet, suffer from headaches or body pain, or just want to relax and rejuvenate more often, massage is a key component to better health and well-being.
 That's a given.

 They've done studies that show massage helps patients heal more quickly and stay emotionally healthier and more positive after most procedures.

 But you don't have to see a doctor or physical therapist to get the benefits of massage.
-A back handheld massager is one of the best and most accessible ways to relieve pain, tension, and muscle knots quickly and effectively, wherever and whenever you need it.
+A back handheld massager is one of the best and most accessible ways for pain relief, tension, and muscle knots quickly and effectively, wherever and whenever you need it.

 If you ever thought the only massager for knots was the one at the sports medicine clinic, or the only thing standing between you and the best handheld massager was a couple of hundred dollars and a trip to your favorite day spa, you will be pleasantly surprised to find out neither of these is true.

 All you need is a portable massager.

 There are a lot of choices out there, and I know no one has the time to scour that last year's issues of Consumer Reports.
 So, I've done the research for you and rounded up the pros and cons of each.
 One of the best models available, and our pick for the number one slot is the Pure Wave CM7 by Pado.